 Image from System Matrix

-The position of the image formed by a thick lens can be found by the matrix method.
-This involves multiplying a vector form of the incident vergence successively by matrices representing the refraction by the first surface, the translation to the second surface, and the refraction by the second surface.
-In this way the exit vergence is determined and from that vergence, the image distance.
+The position of the image formed by a thick lens can be found by using the system matrix.
+This involves multiplying a vector form of the incident vergence successively by three matrices representing (1)the refraction by the first surface, (2)the translation to the second surface, and (3) the refraction by the second surface.
+Those three operations can be combined to form the system matrix.
+The entrance vergence can then be just multiplied times the system matrix to determine the exit vergence and from that vergence, the image distance is calculated.

 The equivalent power for the thick lens can be calculated from Gullstrand's equation: